 Step $5: Add the recorded macros to the Quick Access Toolbar (QAT)

-At this point, we have successfully recorded our macros that holds two sets of different Accounting Formats: one with the Dollar ($) sign and the other with the Euro (€) sign.
+At this point, we have successfully recorded our macros that hold two sets of different Accounting Formats: one with the Dollar ($) sign and the other with the Euro (€) sign.
 Now we are going to add these macros to the quick access toolbar to make things easy whenever we want to apply a Format with Euro or with Dollar.